Despite being Spain’s 4th largest city and the Andalusian capital, Seville maintains all the charm, culture and authenticity of a small town.

 From below, the exterior of the building is stunning from all angles and it is worth having a walk around the outside to fully grasp the enormity of it.

-Within the church also lies the tomb of Christopher Columbus.
+The tomb of Christopher Columbus also lies within the church.
 Whether or not his remains are here is a fun fact about Spain that remains heavily debated.

 If you wish to enter the church, tickets start from €16.
 It is best to book skip-the-line tickets online in advance to avoid long queues in the heat.
 There are also options to book guided tours, as well as combination tickets for Seville Cathedral & Alcazar.